spacetelescope/spherical_geometry/docs/sphere/user.rst

 To prevent unnecessary recomputation, many methods in this library assume that the vectors passed in are already normalized.
-If this is not the case, `stsci.sphere.vector.normalize_vector` can be used to normalize an array of vectors.
+If this is not the case, `sphere.vector.normalize_vector` can be used to normalize an array of vectors.

 When not working in Cartesian vectors, the library allows the user to